 2. Provide engaging, interactive website content: Demonstrate to your patients that you’re current on the latest industry news and best practices, and boost traffic to your website by including a blog with useful information on new dental procedures and advances.
 Allow space for website visitors to leave comments or ask questions, and respond timely.
 Another idea: include a patient satisfaction survey with an incentive to participate.
 To make it interactive, respond personally to those participants who provide contact information.

-4. Communicate with patients via e-mail: A 2014 study revealed that over 90 percent of adults prefer a doctor who offers e-mail communication as an option.
+3. Email is a great way to communicate: A 2014 study revealed that over 90 percent of adults prefer a doctor who offers e-mail communication as an option.
 While e-mail cannot replace in-person contact, it offers convenience and efficiency for both patients and dentists.
 E-mail is a great way to answer patients’ follow-up questions outside of regular appointments.
 Of course, be sure to establish procedures to safeguard patient privacy when communicating electronically.
 Take your use of e-mail a step further and launch a periodic e-newsletter with practice news and information, and links to the blog posts discussed above.

 5. Make it personal: Aside from the obvious--your credentials and practice history--your dental practice website biography should include some personal information, such as your hobbies, fun facts, or philanthropic activities.
 Allow your patients to get to know YOU, the person.
 They want to see their dentist as a person who cares, not just someone who knows a lot about teeth.